New Page CLICK here: Join us for the Experience of a Lifetime... !!!

 2 person group US$ 1,890 pp.

-If your interest is walking this tour in a small group and you would like to join 2 or 4 person to make lower costs, please let us know, so we can try to find other trekkers.
-Here: [email protected]
+If you are interested in hiking this awesome trek to Machu Picchu in a small group and you would like to join 2 or 4 person to make lower costs, please let us know, then we can try to find other trekkers please contact at: [email protected]

 It is important to be in good physical condition to make this moderate rated but truly rewarding trek.
 If you want to visit a number of stunning Inca sites linked by a beautiful stone pathway built in the midst of the most incredible scenery in rising altitudes.
 A good mix of culture, nature, archaeology and scenic beauty. ..then this is for you!
 Book early, Get in shape, Get good boots and have fun... !